krishnaanaril/krishnamohan.dev/mdblog/what-did-i-learn-this-week-2021---03.md

 ---
 title: What did I learn this week (2021) - 03
-description: 'Weekly summarisation and review of things I''ve learned in the third week of January 2021'
+description: 'Weekly summarization and review of things I''ve learned in the third week of January 2021'
 published: true
 date: 2021-01-17T00:00:00.000Z
 category: learnings